lightning/bolts/02-peer-protocol.md

 satoshis, which is possible if `dust_limit_satoshis` is below 546 satoshis).
 No funds are at risk when that happens, but the channel must be force-closed as the closing transaction will likely never reach miners.

+### Closing Negotiation: `closing_complete` and `closing_sig`

+Once shutdown is complete, the channel is empty of HTLCs, there are no commitments for which a revocation is owed, and all updates are included on both commitments, the final current commitment transactions will have no HTLCs.

+Each peer says what fee it will pay, and the other side simply signs that transaction.
+The only complexity comes from allowing each side to omit its own output should it be uneconomic.

+This process will be repeated every time a `shutdown` message is received, which allows re-negotiation.

+1. type: 40 (`closing_complete`)
+2. data:
+   * [`channel_id`:`channel_id`]
+   * [`u64`:`fee_satoshis`]
+   * [`u8`: `has_closer_output`]
+   * [`signature`:`signature_with_closee_output`]
+   * [`signature`:`signature_without_closee_output`]

+1. type: 41 (`closing_sig`)
+2. data:
+   * [`channel_id`:`channel_id`]
+   * [`u8`: `has_closee_output`]
+   * [`signature`:`signature`]

+#### Requirements

+Note: the details and requirements for the transaction being signed are in [BOLT 3](03-transactions.md#closing-transaction)).

+Both nodes:
+  - After a `shutdown` has been received, AND no HTLCs remain in either commitment transaction:
+    - SHOULD send a `closing_complete` message.

+The sender of `closing_complete` (aka. "the closer"):
+  - MUST set `fee_satoshis` to a fee less than or equal to its outstanding balance, rounded down to whole satoshis.
+  - SHOULD set `has_closer_output` to 0 if it considers its own remaining balance to be uneconomic.
+  - Otherwise MUST set `has_closer_output` to 1.
+  - If it sets `has_closer_output` to 1:
+    - MUST set `signature_with_closee_output` to a valid signature of a transaction with both closer and closee outputs.
+	- MUST set `signature_without_closee_output` to a valid signature of a transaction with only a closer output.
+  - Otherwise: (`has_closer_output` is 0):
+    - MUST set `signature_with_closee_output` to a valid signature of a transaction with only the closee output.
+	- MUST set `signature_without_closee_output` to a valid signature of a transaction with only the null output as described in [BOLT 3](03-transactions.md#closing-transaction).

+The receiver of `closing_complete` (aka. "the closee"):
+  - if either `signature_with_closee_output` or `signature_without_closee_output` is not valid for the closing transactions specified in [BOLT #3](03-transactions.md#closing-transaction) OR non-compliant with LOW-S-standard rule<sup>[LOWS](https://github.com/bitcoin/bitcoin/pull/6769)</sup>:
+    - MUST either send a `warning` and close the connection, or send an `error` and fail the channel.
+  - Otherwise:
+    - MUST select one of the signatures (and thus, transactions) to respond to.
+	- MUST sign and broadcast that transaction.
+    - MUST send `closing_sig`.

+The sender of `closing_sig`:
+  - if it selected `signature_with_closee_output` to broadcast:
+    - MUST set `has_closee_output` to 1.
+	- MUST set `signature` to a valid signature on that transaction.
+  - otherwise (it selected `signature_without_closee_output`):
+    - MUST set `has_closee_output` to 0.
+	- MUST set `signature` to a valid signature on that transaction.

+The receiver of `closing_sig`:
+  - MUST broadcast the transaction indicated by `has_closee_output`.

+### Rationale

+The close protocol is designed to avoid any failure scenarios caused by fee disagreement, since each side offers to pay its own desired fee.

+Multiple signatures are given, so each side can choose whether it wants to include its own output.
+In the case of large fees and tiny channels, where neither side wants its output, the use of an OP_RETURN simply cleans up the dangling unspent transaction output.
+This is expected to be extremely rare.

+Note that there is usually no reason to pay a high fee for rapid processing, since an urgent child could pay the fee on the closing transactions' behalf.

+If the closer proposes a transaction which will not relay (either its own output is dust, or the fee rate it proposes is too low), it doesn't harm the closee to sign the transaction.

+Similarly, if the closer proposes a high fee, it doesn't harm the closee to sign the transaction, as the closer is paying.

+There's a slight game where each side would prefer the other side pay the fee, and proposes a minimal fee.
+If neither side proposes a fee which will relay, the negotiation can occur again, or the final commitment transaction can be spent.
+In practice, the opener has an incentive to offer a reasonable closing fee, as they would pay the fee for the commitment transaction, which also costs more to spend.

 ## Normal Operation